-- 1. the importance of encouraging private provision so that future retirees can substantively achieve their goals of income in retirement and also contribute towards the country's future economic prosperity; and - 2. recognition that in a country which supports a progressive income tax system, appropriate levels of support should be provided for individuals across the income range.
+- the importance of encouraging private provision so that future retirees can substantively achieve their goals of income in retirement and also contribute towards the country's future economic prosperity; and - 2. recognition that in a country which supports a progressive income tax system, appropriate levels of support should be provided for individuals across the income range.

-The low income earners superannuation contribution (LISC) assists in meeting both these goals.
+The LISC assists in meeting both these goals.

 A number of commentators have observed that the tax arrangements that previously applied for individuals with taxable income less than \$37,000 a year, prior to the introduction of the LISC, did not provide any real incentive for such individuals to make contributions.
 For those on the zero marginal tax rate there was an actual disadvantage.
 For those in the second tax bracket, which currently has a marginal rate of 19 cents in the dollar, there is only a very small tax difference between the tax payable if all taken as salary and that payable on a combination of salary and SG superannuation contributions.
-For a member on \$37,000 they will only pay \$214 less tax on salary and SG contributions compared to salary alone.
+A member on \$37,000 will only pay \$214 less tax on salary and SG contributions compared to salary alone.